andrew/ultimate-awesome/README.md

 - [awesome-hexo](https://github.com/hexojs/awesome-hexo) - A curated list of awesome things related to Hexo.
 - [Cool-Fashion-Papers](https://github.com/lzhbrian/Cool-Fashion-Papers) - 👔👗🕶️🎩 Cool resources about Fashion + AI! (papers, datasets, workshops, companies, .) (constantly updating).
 - [awesome-non-financial-blockchain](https://github.com/machinomy/awesome-non-financial-blockchain) - Curated list of projects that build non-financial applications of blockchain.
-- [awesome-3d-reconstruction-papers](https://github.com/bluestyle97/awesome-3d-reconstruction-papers) - A collection of 3D reconstruction papers in the deep learning era.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
 - [awesome-docker-security](https://github.com/myugan/awesome-docker-security) - 📚 A curated list of awesome Docker security resources .
 - [awesome-SLAM-list](https://github.com/OpenSLAM/awesome-SLAM-list) - Awesome-SLAM-list.